franconti/context_aware_chatbot/README.md

+# Context aware chatbot
-# Chatbot for UV detectors seller powered by LangChain, OpenAI and Streamlit.
+Chatbot for a UV detectors seller powered by LangChain, OpenAI and Streamlit.

 ## Overview
 This code sets up a chatbot powered by OpenAI model to assist with queries related to specific documents.
 In this case, It utilizes a JSON file containing fictional data that describes various models of UV detectors, detailing their specifications and technical information.